allenap/pgdo/pgdo-lib/README.md

 - Install multiple versions of PostgreSQL on your machine.
 Read on for platform-specific notes.

-- [`runtime::strategy::default()`] may be able to automatically find those installed runtimes – this is the function used by tests.
+- [`runtime::strategy::Strategy::default()`] may be able to automatically find those installed runtimes – this is the function used by tests.

 - If pgdo's platform-specific knowledge doesn't cover your platform, have a go at adding to it. [`runtime::strategy::RuntimesOnPlatform`] is a good place to